How Can I Recycle Glass?

 Whether or not you can get money back when recycling glass, it’s something you should seriously consider.
-Not only does cullet help save the environment in all the ways we discussed previously, but nearly any glass product can be made using cullet.
+Not only does the cullet help save the environment in all the ways we discussed previously, but nearly any glass product can be made using cullet.

-Recycled glass can become new glass containers, such as bottles, jars, and other containers; the Environmental Protection Agency (EPA) reports 90% of glass recyclables become brand new containers.
+Recycled glass can become new glass containers, such as bottles, jars, and other containers; the Environmental Protection Agency (EPA) reports that 90% of glass recyclables become brand new containers.

 But glass recyclables can become so many other things, too.
-Construction materials such as concrete, brick, and even tiles, often use cullet as a binder.
+Construction materials such as concrete, brick, and even tiles, often use a cullet as a binder.
 Fiberglass, too, often uses cullet of varying sizes to produce desired resistance to heat transfer.

-Cullet can also be used to give paint a texture or as a filtering agent for pool filtration.
-And this is just a sampling of the ways cullet can be used.
+Cullet can also be used to give the paint a texture or as a filtering agent for pool filtration.
+And this is just a sampling of the ways the cullet can be used.
 So when the alternative is potentially taking a million years to break down, why aren’t we all recycling our glass?

-What Happens if Glass Is Not Recycled?
+What Happens If Glass Is Not Recycled?

 Conversely, if that doesn’t help convince you to recycle glass, consider how much glass is currently in landfills.
 A 2009 Keeping America Beautiful study, for instance, found that Americans threw away over 9 million tons of glass.
 A 2007 Cask report found that 75% of Canadian glass ended up in landfills.
 Regardless of which side of the border you consider, that’s an awful lot of glass—all of which may take a million years or more to break down.